CrowdDotDev/crowd.dev/services/libs/tinybird/README.md

 👉 It's important to **keep this switch as short as possible** to minimize disruption.

 ---

-### Alternative Way to Handle Datasource Iterations

-You can avoid downtime entirely by **not deleting the old datasource**.

-Instead of renaming the new datasource to the old one,
-**Update each endpoint pipe to use the new datasource directly**

-This allows your pipelines to stay active without interruption.

-#### Pros:
-- No downtime at all
-- Safer testing of the new datasource before retiring the old one

-#### Cons:
-- Every pipe using the old datasource must be updated manually
-- Easy to miss a reference if not done carefully

----

-### Choosing the Right Approach

-Until we move fully to **Tinybird Forward** (which will support migration scripts), the best practice is to **find a balance** between these two approaches:

-1. **Quick rename strategy** is best when the raw datasource is only consumed by deduplication copy pipes, but no endpoints
-2. **Pipe-by-pipe updates** for zero downtime where #1 is not enough

-Pick the method that best fits your workflow and datasource complexity.

 # Testing Tinybird Pipes Locally